bat/bat/doc/manual/getting-started.md

 BAT has a few more output options than the two mentioned above.
 The code for turning them on is already included in the `runMyTut.cxx` generated by `bat-project`.
-You can write the Markov-chain samples to a ROOT `TTree` by uncommenting the following line:
+You can write the Markov-chain samples to a ROOT `TTree` for further postprocessing by uncommenting the following line:

 @code{.cpp}
 m.WriteMarkovChain(m.GetSafeName() + "_mcmc.root", "RECREATE");